One-hour coherent optical storage in an atomic frequency comb memory: Introduction

 Quantum repeater \cite{repeater_1998} is proposed to establish the long-distance entanglement in the presence of channel loss.
 However, the construction of a practical quantum repeater is of great challenge due to its demanding requirements and system complexity \cite{review_repeater,network_duan,single-atom_qm,entanglement_nv,memory_entanglement}.
-Space-borne quantum communication \cite{space-borne,satellite_entang} avoids using optical fibers, but efficient and long-lived quantum memories are still essential for extending the communication distance to global scale.
+Space-borne quantum communication \cite{space-borne,satellite_entang} and transportable quantum memory \cite{6hour} can avoid using optical fibers, but optical quantum memories with a lifetime on the order of hours would be essential for extending the communication distance to global scale.

-An alternative solution to long-distance quantum communication is to physically transport optical quantum memories between distant places.
-This idea is enlightened by the six-hour spin coherence time realized in europium-doped yttrium orthosilicate (Eu$^{3+}$:Y$_2$SiO$_5$) in a zero-first-order-Zeeman (ZEFOZ) magnetic field \cite{6hour}.
-The quantum memory itself serves as the communication channel, and the communication distance in this scheme can be easily extended by high-speed classical transportation.
-Requirements for storage efficiency, wavelength or bandwidth are greatly relaxed as compared to that in the quantum repeater scheme, at the expense of an extremely long storage time.
-Additionally, this solution provides capabilities to transport quantum information to places where optical fiber networks cannot but the classical transportation can reach.

-Although hours of spin coherence time have been demonstrated, long-lived optical storage remains a challenge because of the complicated and unknown energy structures in the ZEFOZ field \cite{longlifeqm,6hour,my_2018} and a reduced effective absorption in magnetic fields \cite{euyso151-swafc-dd} because only one subsite can be used for the long-term storage \cite{my_2018}.
-To date, the longest optical storage time is approximately one minute realized in $^{87}$Rb atoms \cite{rb87-1min} and a Pr$^{3+}$:Y$_2$SiO$_5$ crystal using the electromagnetically induced transparency (EIT) protocol \cite{longlifeqm}.
+With the help of a zero-first-order-Zeeman (ZEFOZ) magnetic field and dynamical decoupling (DD), Zhong et al. have reported a six-hour spin coherence lifetime \cite{6hour} in europium-doped yttrium orthosilicate (Eu$^{3+}$:Y$_2$SiO$_5$).
+This long-lived spin coherence is a key resource for constructing quantum memories for global quantum communication.
+Although hours of spin coherence time have been demonstrated, long-lived optical storage remains a challenge because of the complicated and unknown energy structures in ZEFOZ fields \cite{longlifeqm,6hour,my_2018} and a reduced effective absorption in magnetic fields \cite{euyso151-swafc-dd} because only one subsite can be used for the long-term storage \cite{my_2018}.
+To date, the longest optical storage time is approximately one minute realized in $^{87}$Rb atoms \cite{rb87-1min} and a Pr$^{3+}$:Y$_2$SiO$_5$ crystal using the electromagnetically induced transparency protocol \cite{longlifeqm}.
+For single-photon-level storage, the longest storage time is approximately one second realized in $^{87}$Rb atoms \cite{Rb_0.22s}.